Animals in Cyprus

 We did write to the university concerned to ask for more information about them, such as whether one answers to the name of Gerald, but so far have not had a reply - will keep you posted.

-He mated with a pretty blue wife, so we are expecting purple babies to build our budding dragon fly familly.
+He/she mated with a pretty blue wife or husband, so we were expecting purple babies to build our budding dragon fly family.

 Now you can move on to the Wildlife in Cyprus page

-Cyprus Donkey Wildlife More Cyprus wildlife Archaeological and botanical toursUp Adventure Treks Agrotourism Akamas Alternatives Animals Aliens in Cyprus Art Awards Ayia Napa Banking Books Bungee Business Guide Car Hire Chat Classifieds Contacts Cruises Views Disabled Diving Education Feedback Ferry Fishing Equipment Hire Flying Food General info Pink peace Getting Here Gift shop Greetings History Holiday Horoscope Horse Racing Hotels Intro Kids stuff Larnaca Leather Lefkara Like it/ hate it Limassol links Location Mailing & Privacy Maps Meanderings Newsletter Nicosia Paphos Penfriends Politics Property Protaras Riding Safari Tours Sailing / Boats Search Skiing Sport Travel Troodos Wines Villas Weather Weddings Your Pics Zenon/philosopher
+Cyprus Donkey Wildlife More Cyprus wildlife Archaeology toursUp Adventure Treks Agrotourism Akamas Alternatives Animals Aliens in Cyprus Art Awards Ayia Napa Banking Books Bungee Business Guide Car Hire Chat Classifieds Contacts Cruises Views Disabled Diving Education Feedback Ferry Fishing Equipment Hire Flying Food General info Pink peace Getting Here Gift shop Greetings History Holiday Horoscope Horse Racing Hotels Intro Kids stuff Larnaca Leather Lefkara Like it/ hate it Limassol links Location Mailing & Privacy Maps Meanderings Newsletter Nicosia Paphos Penfriends Politics Property Protaras Riding Safari Tours Sailing / Boats Search Shopping Site Map Skiing Sport Travel Troodos Wines Villas Weather Weddings Your Pics Zenon/Stoic